 Szpitalna 1 is a real club with an amazing sound system, great events with the acclaimed underground artists every week.
 It’s just a good club with underground music, where all clubbers can feel comfortable and can party safe in good atmosphere.
 Szpitalna’s goal is not to focus on the ‘big names’ - we believe that each artist who plays there is a great person who is in love with music and willing to play for other people, and doing it in a good way in terms of quality.

 What is so great about Unsound festival?

 What I love the most about this festival is that in one week time one can listen to a whole lot of amazing artists.
 Some of them are not well-known, which is amazing.
 You can go to the concert without knowing the artist and discover something new.
-It’s your own moment when you stand, listen and think: “how could it happen that I hear her/him for the first time?!”.
-What is more, every year many people from all over the world arrive to Kraków, creating an incredible cultural atmosphere.
+It’s your own moment when you stand, listen and think: “how could it happen that I haven’t heard her/his music before?!”.
+What’s more, every year many people from all over the world arrive to Kraków, creating an incredible cultural atmosphere.